-Princeton University Archives Dissertation Formatting Requirements (PDF download) document available for review.
+- Princeton University Archives has made the Dissertation Formatting Requirements (PDF download) document available for review.
 The document provides detailed information on how to prepare the dissertation PDF and bound volume (if you are required to submit a bound volume).
 Please take special note of how to format the title page (this document is downloadable from the upper-right hand side of this webpage), which must list your adviser’s name.

-ProQuest's Preparing Your Manuscript guide offers additional information on formatting the PDF.
-Where there are discrepancies with the Princeton University Archives Formatting Requirements, the Princeton University Archives requirements should be followed.
+- ProQuest's Preparing Your Manuscript guide offers additional information on formatting the PDF.
+Where there are discrepancies with the Princeton University Archives Dissertation Formatting Requirements document, the Princeton University Archives requirements should be followed.
 Special consideration should be paid to embedding fonts in the PDF.

 - ProQuest ETD Administrator Resources and Guidelines web page offers several guides to assist you in preparing your PDF, choosing publishing options, learning about copyright considerations, and more.

 - ProQuest's Support and Training Department can assist with issues related to creating and uploading PDFs and any questions regarding technical issues with the online submission site.

-Whether a student pays fees to ProQuest in the ETD Administrator Site depends on the publishing option they choose, and if they opt to register their copyright.
-(If a student selects Traditional Publishing, and does do not register their copyright, no charges are incurred).
+Whether a student pays fees to ProQuest in the ETD Administrator Site depends on the publishing option they choose, and if they opt to register their copyright (if a student selects Traditional Publishing, and does do not register their copyright, no charges are incurred).
 Fees are to be submitted via the UMI ETD Administrator Site.
 Publishing and copyright registration fees are payable by Visa, MasterCard or American Express and a small service tax may be added to the total.
 The options listed below will be fully explained in the ETD Administrator site.
 As of February 11, 2020, the Mudd Library dissertation maintenance fee of $15 is no longer required.

 - Traditional without copyright registration: $0 to ProQuest (online)

 - Traditional with copyright registration: $55 to ProQuest (online);

 - Open Access without copyright registration: $95 to ProQuest (online)